 I often get asked when/why/how I started instagramming and blogging, and in truth, the story is long and not simple.
 I’ve always been a writer, enjoying capturing emotions and events in a diary from a young age.
 But, ever efficient, if I could capture the same story in a photo, I would rather do that.
 So here’s a little overview of how I got into both blogging and other forms of social media.

-I started my instagram at the beginning of 2013, following several years of struggles with body image, control and food.
+I started my current instagram at the beginning of 2013 (I had another one for a few months previously), following several years of struggles with body image, control and food.
 Instagram gave me a way to ensure I ate three meals a day – no under eating, no over eating, no purging.
 The community back then was small in comparison to now, but the support I received as a teen recovering from eating issues was phenomenal.
 Over time, however, I felt myself distancing from the community and felt better moving on from it all, as I’m sure others who have suffered have also felt during and after recovery.
 Remembering is good, dwelling is not, so I moved on.